 Mississippi State University (the "University") is designated by the Carnegie Commission on Higher Education as a doctoral university with very high research activity.
-The University began as The Agricultural and Mechanical College of the State of Mississippi, one of the national Land Grant Colleges established after Congress passed the Morrill Act in 1862.
-It was created by the Mississippi Legislature on February 28, 1878, to fulfill the mission of offering training in "agriculture, horticulture and the mechanical arts...without excluding other scientific and classical studies.

-including military tactics".
+The University began as The Agricultural and Mechanical College of the State of Mississippi, one of the national Land-Grant Colleges established after Congress passed the Morrill Act in 1862.
+It was created by the Mississippi Legislature on February 28, 1878, to fulfill the mission of offering training in "agriculture, horticulture and the mechanical arts...without excluding other scientific and classical studies, including military tactics".
 In 1887 Congress passed the Hatch Act, which provided for the establishment of the Agricultural Experiment Station in 1888.
-Two other pieces of federal legislation provided funds for extending the mission of the College: in 1914, the Smith Lever Act called for "instruction in practical agriculture and home economics to persons not attendant or resident," thus creating the state wide effort which led to Extension offices in every county of the State; and, in 1917, the Smith Hughes Act which provided for the training of teachers in vocational education.
+Two other pieces of federal legislation provided funds for extending the mission of the College: in 1914, the Smith-Lever Act called for "instruction in practical agriculture and home economics to persons not attendant or resident," thus creating the state wide effort which led to Extension offices in every county of the State; and, in 1917, the Smith-Hughes Act which provided for the training of teachers in vocational education.

-The University now comprises the following academic units: the College of Agriculture and Life Sciences including the School of Human Sciences; the College of Architecture, Art and Design; the College of Arts and Sciences; the College of Business, including the Adkerson School of Accountancy; the College of Education; the Bagley College of Engineering, including the Swalm School of Chemical Engineering; the College of Forest Resources; the Shackouls Honors College; the Office of the Graduate School; and the College of Veterinary Medicine.
+The University now comprises the following academic units: the College of Agriculture and Life Sciences including the School of Human Sciences; the College of Architecture, Art and Design; the College of Arts and Sciences; the College of Business, including the Adkerson School of Accountancy; the College of Education; the Bagley College of Engineering, including the Swalm School of Chemical Engineering; the College of Forest Resources; the Shackouls Honors College; the Office of the Graduate School; the College of Professional and Continuing Studies and the College of Veterinary Medicine.
 In addition, the Mississippi Agricultural and Forestry Experiment Station operates 12 branch stations and 4 research and extension centers throughout the State of Mississippi, conducts research in a variety of areas and assists in the University's teaching and service functions.
 Finally, the Mississippi State University Extension Service offers programs and services to the people of the State of Mississippi through campus and county offices and personnel.

-Mississippi State University operates an off campus degree granting center in Meridian, where both undergraduate and graduate programs are offered, and a program center at the Stennis Space Center.
+Mississippi State University operates an off-campus degree-granting center in Meridian, where both undergraduate and graduate programs are offered including the new School of Nursing, and a program center at the Stennis Space Center.
 In cooperation with the U.S. Army Engineer Waterways Experiment Station, the College of Engineering offers the Master of Science degree to qualified students in Vicksburg.

-Mississippi State University has 32 degree programs across 132 majors for a total of 196 degree/major combinations in fiscal year 2023.
-The combinations included 90 bachelor's programs, 69 master's programs, 1 specialist program, and 38 doctoral programs.
-The University had an enrollment of 22,649 students as of the fall of 2022 and employs 6,174 employees including 1,249 full time faculty and 235 part time faculty.
+Mississippi State University had 42 degree programs across 142 majors for a total of 206 degree/major combinations in fiscal year 2024.
+The combinations included 94 bachelor's programs, 73 master's programs, 1 specialist program, and 38 doctoral programs.
+The University had an enrollment of 22,657 students as of the fall of 2023 and employs 6,296 employees including 1,258 full-time faculty and 237 part-time faculty.